-When you are selling on multiple platforms, it is not always possible that the products have unique SKU (stock keeping unit) codes on all the sites.
-To help ensure a smooth-running business, Finale has the ability to easily map multiple alias SKUs to a single product id to save on time and money.
+When you are selling on multiple platforms, it is not always possible that the products have unique SKU, or stock keeping unit, codes on all the sites.
+To help ensure a smooth-running business, Finale has the ability to easily map multiple alias SKUs to a single product ID to save on time and money.
 Mapping alias SKUs allows store owners to have a better grasp of the inventory stock levels.

 (Videos: See complete list of available videos)

 Hello, Mike Kroeger here, Finale Inventory.
 In this short video, we’re going to learn how and why to create product lookups.
 So, let’s get started.
 You know, the first question you might want to know is what is a product lookup?
 Well, simply put a product lookup is a simple alias SKU or pointer that points to a product ID or a product ID and lot ID combination in Finale Inventory

 That’s a lot to take in.
 Well, let’s kind of break it down.
 What is a product lookup used for?
 Well, it’s used to map a marketplace or a selling channel listing SKU to your inventory product ID that’s in Finale.
 So they may be the same, or they may be different, but this is how we map it.
 You also use a product lookup to link a Barcode or UPC value to your inventory product ID.